briansha/NLP-Political-Polarization/README.md

 Thesis work.

 Classification_Pandas.ipynb notebooks: Training of machine learning models.
+There are six of these due to training time (can run four at once in parallel).
+Otherwise, training of models could have been comprised in one notebook.

 Load_Picklefile.ipynb: Displays results and accuracy of each model against the overall dataset.